VaclavDedik/jboss-seam/examples/metawidget/booking/readme.txt

 Forms are layed out using Metawidget.

 The source files in this example are just the overrides needed to utilize metawidget.
-Before you can deploy the example, you have to merge these overrides with the original groovybooking source code in a staging directory.
+Before the example is built, these overrides are merged with the original booking source code in a staging directory.
+This step is performed by following command, which is automatically called on any Ant build:
-That is done using the following command:

-  ant build
+  ant stage

 This example runs on JBoss AS as an EAR or Tomcat with JBoss Embedded as a WAR.